NBA 2K22 is just a few short months away from a multi-platform release, and many players are already excited to see The City make a return.

 There's always a chance NBA 2K22 sticks to the current quartet, but an expansion would give players more choices to decide which Affiliation best fits them.

 The Power of Mayors

 The City introduced Mayors in NBA 2K21, and this came with a democratic process to pick a new Mayor that served a six-week term.

 Mayors had the ability to create custom playlists and videos for court areas, adjust court and mural designs, and alter uniform selection, but that could grow in NBA 2K22.

 Repeating the success of NBA 2K21

 Even with a release a few months late as the title landed on Next Gen consoles, NBA 2K21's introduction of The City did a lot of things right.

-The new mode was expansive in sheer size and the amount of things players could do, and it provided a truly unique single player experience that began to set NBA 2K21 apart from other sports titles.
+The new mode was expansive in sheer size and the number of things players could do, and it provided a truly unique single-player experience that began to set NBA 2K21 apart from other sports titles.

 NBA 2K22 doesn't need to remove any of the things they did right in NBA 2K21, but there is room to make the mode even better as they aim for a Next Gen launch.